 The Washington State Human Rights Commission enforces the Law Against Discrimination (RCW 49.60).
 The Commission works to prevent and eliminate discrimination by investigating civil rights complaints and providing education and training opportunities throughout the state.

 The Washington Employment Lawyers Association's mission is to enforce and advance employee rights, in recognition that employment with dignity and fairness is fundamental to the quality of life.
 WELA does this by promoting and increasing public awareness of the rights of individual employees; enhancing the quality of legal representation of employees; advocating for employee rights before courts and legislative bodies; and assisting and supporting members in their practice of plaintiffs' employment law.
-WELA is comprised of attorneys, law professors, paralegals and law students devoted to the promotion of employee rights.
+WELA is comprises attorneys, law professors, paralegals and law students devoted to the promotion of employee rights.